All-of-Us-Research-Program/fitbit-data-linkage/README.md

 This pipeline links participants with their own Fitbit data.
 For only the first time a participant's data is linked, they must follow a link through the portal to give authorization.
 At any point after that, the participant may revoke access, and the API calls with their credentials will no longer work.

 ### Models
 The Fitbit data is stored in 4 tables, each with a different kind of data collected.
 See `fitbit.py` for schemas.
+Data collected:
+- Daily activity summary
+- Daily heart rate summary
+- Intraday heart rate
+- Intraday steps

 ### NiFi Pipeline
 ##### Overview: